jhusting/force-commit-recruits/README.md

 set-coach-fastest.bat                     # set CoachXPSpeed to Fastest
 ```

 You can also run `set-coach-fastest.bat` to set your Coach XP speed to Fastest.
 It uses the same save picker as the force-commit tools.

+IMPORTANT: If you set your coach XP to fastest and then go into the League Settings menu at ANY POINT afterwards, you will need to save again and then run the set-coach-fastest.bat an additional time.
+Basically EA overwrites the value the moment you enter the menu

 ### Advanced (terminal)